techbrett/OfficeDocs-SkypeForBusiness/Teams/copilot-admin.md

 To assign and manage licenses, you can use the Microsoft 365 admin center.

 1. Sign in to the Microsoft 365 admin center and go to **Billing** > **Licenses** > select **Copilot for Microsoft 365**.
-2. In the product details page, assign licenses to users andmanage their access to Copilot and other apps and services.
+2. In the product details page, assign licenses to users and manage their access to Copilot and other apps and services.

 Learn more:[Assign licenses for Copilot](/copilot/microsoft-365/microsoft-365-copilot-enable-users)